dataquest-dev/dspace-import/README.md

 - **NOTE:** database must be up to date (`dspace database migrate force` must be called in the `dspace/bin`)
 - **NOTE:** dspace server must be running

-## !!!Migration notes:!!!
+## !!!Migration Notes:!!!
-- The values of table attributes that describe the last modification time of dspace object (for example attribute `last_modified` in table `Item`) have a value that represents the time when that object was migrated and not the value from migrated database dump.
+- The values of table attributes that describe the last modification time of DSpace objects (for example attribute `last_modified` in table `Item`) have a value that represents the time when that object was migrated and not the value from the migrated database dump.
 - If you don't have valid and complete data, not all data will be imported.
 - Check if license link contains XXX.
-This is of course unsuitable for production run!
+This is of course unsuitable for production runs!

 ## Check import consistency